 Once you have built a relationship with your clients based on trust, client retention becomes that much easier.
 Consumers are more likely to stick with what has worked for them in the past.
 They are also more likely to purchase new products or services from a brand with which they are familiar.
 Communicating investment performance can, therefore, create monetization opportunities with existing clients.

-CBXmarket offers a portfolio reporting and monitoring solution for fixed income securities.
-Our automated reporting system allows you to effectively maintain comprehensive reporting across all of your client portfolios, enabling you to have more informed conversations while producing beautiful reports for your clients with two-clicks of your mouse.
+IMTC offers a portfolio reporting and monitoring solution for fixed income securities.
+Our automated reporting system allows you to effectively maintain comprehensive reporting across all of your client portfolios, enabling you to have more informed conversations while producing beautiful reports for your clients with a click of your mouse.
 You can calculate and review investment performance more efficiently, so you can focus on what you do best: fulfill your clients’ needs.